saintybalboa/react-demo/docs/tutorial/1-setup.md

         publicPath: '/',
         filename: '[name].bundle.js'
     },
-    devtool: 'inline-source-map', // returns error details (e.g. line no.) from the source file not the file bundled by webpack
+    devtool: 'inline-source-map', // Return error details (e.g. line no.) from the source file not the file bundled by webpack
     devServer: {
         host: 'localhost',
         compress: true,